LSM-based Storage Techniques: A Survey: LSM-tree Improvements

 \subsubsection{Minimizing Write Stalls}

 Although the LSM-tree offers a much higher write throughput compared to traditional \btrees, it often exhibits write stalls and unpredictable write latencies since heavy operations such as flushes and merges run in the background. bLSM~\cite{blsm2012} proposes a spring-and-gear merge scheduler to minimize write stalls for the unpartitioned leveling merge policy.
 Its basic idea is to tolerate an extra component at each level so that merges at different levels can proceed in parallel.
-Furthermore, the merge scheduler controls the progress of merge operations to to ensure that level $L$ produces a new component to level $L+1$ only after the previous merge operation at level $L+1$ has completed.
-This eventually cascades to limit the maximum write speed at the memory component and eliminates write stalls.
-However, bLSM itself has several limitations.
-First, bLSM was designed for the unpartitioned leveling merge policy.
-Furthermore, it only bounds the maximum write latency of LSM-trees; the overall write rate can still exhibit large variances since the time to complete a flush or merge operation may vary over time.
+Furthermore, the merge scheduler controls the progress of merge operations to ensure that level $L$ produces a new component at level $L+1$ only after the previous merge operation at level $L+1$ has completed.
+This eventually cascades to limit the maximum write speed at the memory component and eliminates large write stalls.
+However, bLSM itself has several limitations. bLSM was only designed for the unpartitioned leveling merge policy.
+Moreover, it only bounds the maximum latency of writing to memory components while the queuing latency, which is often a major source of performance variability, is ignored.